TouchNetix/axutils/README.md

 #### Linux

 Using the `hid` package will access the TouchNetix protocol bridges via the `/dev/hidrawX` interface.
 This typically requires root access.
 This means the scripts will need to be run as `sudo`.
-Alternativly, `udev` can be used to give all users permissions to the `hidraw` devices.
+Alternatively, `udev` can be used to give all users permissions to the `hidraw` devices.

 Create the following `udev` rules file `/etc/udev/rules.d/99-axiom-hidraw-permissions.rules`: